 "The experiment was made a peculiarly fair one by the stoppage of all tonics, &c., as soon as the glass was placed in the window, allowing me to depend solely on the efficacy of the blue light."

-The book may be downloaded from Books.
+This book may be downloaded here.